How do you access your website? With www as prefix or without it?

 Usually, webmasters set 301 redirections or use canonicalization to set their preferred domain.
 Here I’m sharing one more way by which you can tell Google, which is your preferred domain.
 Usually, you don’t have to worry much about this setting if you are using WordPress, but again it’s always a good idea to configure this setting at Google Search console.

-If you not sure you are making same mistake by offering two different links for the same content, try to open your site with and without www.
-If both of them redirects to one URL, you need not need to worry about, else you quickly need to work on setting your preferred domain URL.
+If you are not sure you are making the same mistake by offering two different links for the same content, try to open your site with and without www.
+If both of them redirects to one URL, you need not need to worry about, else you should make sure that both the URL should redirect to one URL only.

 What is Preferred domain setting?

-As name suggests, you can tell Google which URL ( www or Non www) you would like Google to index.
+As the name suggests, you can tell Google, which URL ( www or Non-www) you would like Google to index.
+Though this

 You can treat your domain like http://shoutmeloud.com or http://www.shoutmeloud.com.
 If you don’t set your preferred domain style, chances of getting penalize for duplication of content by Google is very high.